GFC’s Beginning: A Moment of Obligation

 Growing Impact and Sustainability

 Within just two years of awarding its first grants, GFC had increased its grantmaking budget tenfold.
 By its tenth anniversary, GFC had launched a suite of strengthening services to help its grantees grow and thrive, including management support, technical assistance, and networking opportunities.
 GFC also attracts other funders to its grantees and increases grantees’ visibility to help them garner international recognition for their work.
 The result: a global community of strong grassroots organizations that are tackling some of the world’s biggest problems.
-By 2010, GFC had distributed more than $17 million to 397 organizations in 75 countries worldwide.

 At the core of GFC’s commitment to strengthening its partners is the Maya Ajmera Sustainability Award.
 Established in 2005 and renamed in 2012, this capstone grant, beginning at $25,000, provides GFC’s most exceptional grantees with a special infusion of funds toward their sustainability, and rewards them for their commitment to positive, long-lasting change in children’s lives.